byui-cit/wdd131/src/prove/blog-1.md

 		<!-- START STEP -->
 		<h2>Add the CSS for the layout.</h2>
 		<p>
-			Using the CSS Grid that we studied this week, write the CSS to apply the layout from the wireframe to your page.
+			Using the CSS Grid, write the CSS to apply the layout from the wireframe to your page.
 		</p>
 		<p>There are 3 places where we will need to use simple grids.</p>